 Choosing eco-friendly products is a no-brainer in theory but not so simple in practice.
 “Honestly, the bar is set so low,” Kristina bemoans.
 “I would go as far to say there’s hardly a bar here in the U.S. You have to really do your homework.
 Every little bit counts, but to the brands that say they’re eco-friendly because they use organic lavender, I say ‘thank you,’ but for someone who is setting a high bar for my business, that doesn’t meet my standards.’

-Kristina also partnered with Green Circle Salons, a company that “collects, recycles and repurposes hair clippings, foils, color-tubes, hair color, papers and plastics, glass, and spa waste, and diverts them from landfills and waterways,” according to their “They’re doing great things in the industry right now,” says Kristina.“We dispose of all of or materials in the most conscious way.
+Kristina also partnered with Green Circle Salons, a company that “collects, recycles and repurposes hair clippings, foils, color-tubes, hair color, papers and plastics, glass, and spa waste, and diverts them from landfills and waterways.”
+“They’re doing great things in the industry right now,” says Kristina.“We dispose of all of or materials in the most conscious way.
 Our hair color goes in its own container versus going down the drain, and it gets shipped out to Green Circle.”

 On a practical level, there aren’t nearly enough federal agency personnel to enforce regulations in every hair salon in the United States.
 And, regulations differ from state to state and are rarely specific enough to address toxic chemical exposure.
 For example, there are very few regulations establishing minimum ventilation requirements in salons.
 So don’t wait for someone to tell you what to do.
 Take the initiative and take aggressive precautions.
 It could literally save lives.